 Early this morning we depart Washington and travel to the Laurel Highlands region of western Pennsylvania.
 Here we visit Frank Lloyd Wright’s Kentuck Knob, which bears eloquent testimony to his genius.
 Dramatic yet serene, the home blends into the mountain against which it stands.
 It looks out on a breathtaking panorama of the Youghiogheny River Gorge and surrounding mountains.
 Kentuck Knob is a refinement of Wright’s core principles of organic architecture.
 Designed in 1953 for the I.N.
 Hagan family, it was constructed by skilled local craftsmen.
 With an open plan based on a hexagonal grid it is constructed entirely of tidewater red cypress and native fieldstone.
 These stone walls not only visually anchor the house’s two wings but also rise to penetrate the horizontal line of its copper roof.
 Its open floor plan, cantilevered overhangs and great expanses of glass artfully integrate outdoor and indoor spaces.
 Its expansive yet intimate interior is furnished to the tastes of its current owners, Lord and Lady Palumbo, dedicated patrons of the arts.
 A sculpture park has been integrated into the woodlands and informal gardens surrounding the house.
 It features 35 sculptures by masters such as Andy Goldsworthy, Harry Bertoia, Claes Oldenburg, Ray Smith, Michael Warren and Sir Anthony Caro.

-Tonight we stay in a lodge located in the nearby town of Farmington and enjoy an evening farewell meal.
+Tonight we stay in a lodge located in the nearby town of Farmington and enjoy a dinner at the hotel.
 (Overnight Farmington) BD

 - Fallingwater, Mill Run: In-depth private visit